worldbank/metadata-editor/docs/quick-start.md

 ## Example 2: Documenting and cataloguing a survey dataset

+In this second example, we will document a survey dataset (microdata) using the DDI Codebook 2.5. metadata standard.
+The example will only show some of the core features of the Metadata Editor.
+See the next sections for a complete overview of the many features of the software.

-The dataset we will document and publish in a NADA catalog files included in this small demo package are the data and metadata related to the 2010 Population Census of an imaginary country named Popstan.
-This very basic package includes the following files:
+The dataset we will document --and publish in a NADA catalog-- is a synthetic data representative of a sample household survey for an imaginary country.
+The dataset and related resources are available in the "demo" folder of the installation package and from the Metadata Editor GitHub repository.
+The materials include the following files:

-- popstan_2010_hld.dta (household-level data file, in Stata 17 format, with 13 variables and 37,000 observations)
+- training_survey_data_hh.dta (household-level data file, in Stata 17 format, with 47 variables and 7,975 observations)
-- popstan_2010_ind.dta (individual-level data file, in Stata 17 format, with 14 variables and 151,728 observations)
+- training_survey_data_ind.dta (individual-level data file, in Stata 17 format, with 26 variables and 30,986 observations)
-- Popstan_2010_questionnaire.pdf (a very simplified census questionnaire, in PDF format)
+- questionnaire.pdf (a very simplified census questionnaire, in PDF format)
-- Popstan_2010_Interviewer_Manual.pdf (a very simplified interviewer manual, in PDF format)
+- interviewer_manual.pdf (a very simplified interviewer manual, in PDF format)
+- survey_report.pdf (a simplified survey report, with information on the sampling design)
-- popstan_2010_census_logo.JPG (a logo, in JPG format)
+- survey_logo.JPG (a logo, in JPG format)

 ![image](https://user-images.githubusercontent.com/35276300/215505821-7833f0a5-8c60-45ce-aa69-f08d65fef6f3.png)

 All variables and values in the Stata files are labeled.
-The variable *serial* found in both data files provides a unique identifier of each household and is the key variable to be used to merge the data files.
+The variable *hid* found in both data files provides a unique identifier of each household and is the key variable to be used to merge the data files.
 The questionnaire and the interviewer manual are very basic, but contain information that will be used to demonstrate how information on literal questions and universe can be extracted to document variables.

-To start documenting the Popstan Census dataset, open the Metadata Editor and login.
-In the Metadata Editor Home page, select "Create new project" and when prompted select "Microdata".
+To start documenting the dataset, open the Metadata Editor and login.
+Then in the Project page, click on "Create new project" and select "Microdata".

 ![image](https://user-images.githubusercontent.com/35276300/215510952-f91ec49d-8c4e-451e-8242-12d192000e80.png)